Mysthaps/MyseIfRDPatches/README.md

 All configurations are disabled by default.
 Enable them from `BepInEx/config/com.rhythmdr.garbageplugins.cfg` or via BepInEx Configuration Manager.

 ## Installation
-1. Download the latest version of **BepInEx 5 x86** [here](https://github.com/BepInEx/BepInEx/releases/latest). \
+1. Download the latest version of BepInEx 5 [here](https://github.com/BepInEx/BepInEx/releases).
+(Scroll down past the BepInEx 6 pre-release)
-**Make sure you use the x86 version of BepInEx 5!** RD is x86 so the x64 version of BepInEx will not work, and BepInEx 6 is currently not yet compatible with BepInEx 5 mods.
+    - **Make sure you use the correct architecture for your system!**
+      - If you are on a 32-bit version of Windows, select the x86 download.
+      - If you are on a 64-bit version of Windows, select the x64 download.
+      - Otherwise, chose the unix download.
 2. Unzip the file into your RD folder.
 You should have a `winhttp.dll`, `doorstop_config.ini`, and `BepInEx` folder next to Rhythm Doctor.exe.
 3. Launch RD once to generate BepInEx files.
 4. Download the latest version of the mod from [here](https://github.com/HellUser0/GarbagePlugins/releases).
 It should be named `GarbagePlugins_1.x.x.zip`.